Shangri-La-La (comedy musical)

 Mike Meier’s life reads like a sitcom with frequent costume changes.
 He grew up in a blue-collar housing project in Germany, the grandson of Wladi-Kami, a 1920s traveling magician and fortune-teller who could saw a lady in half and still make it home for dinner.
 Kicked into the real world in his teens, Mike roamed across Argentina, Japan, and several other countries, collecting odd jobs like Pokémon—dishwasher, bicycle repairman, house painter—before eventually deciding that if he couldn’t be a rock star, he could at least write like one.
 When not hunched over a keyboard, he’s probably playing guitar somewhere (sometimes in tune).
 For those keeping score, yes, he’s academically overqualified: a Master’s in Political Science from the University of Berlin, plus a J.D. and LL.M. from Georgetown, because apparently washing dishes doesn’t require enough paperwork.

-The result is a truth-infused comedy musical about fame, illusion, reinvention, and the price people pay when they get too close to the machinery of celebrity.
-It is not a documentary, but it is rooted in something real: the strange collision between fantasy and power, show business and silence, sequins and fear.
+The result is a truth-infused comedy musical about reinvention, fame, power, and the price of stepping too close to the machinery of celebrity.
+It is not a documentary or a courtroom reenactment.
+It is a theatrical fantasy rooted in real experience, exploring the collision between spectacle and silence, beauty and fear, and the dazzling image presented to the public and the more complicated reality concealed behind it.

-Shangri-La-La received three preview performances at the Arlington Drafthouse Theater in July 2025.
-An abbreviated festival version was later staged in New York City at the American Theatre of Actors as part of the Back Door to Broadway Festival on April 19, 2026.
-The show will return to New York on July 25 and 26, 2026, at the Midtown International Theatre Festival, and has also been selected for the Harrisburg Fringe Festival on July 19, 2026, and the Philadelphia Fringe Festival on September 27, 2026.
+The musical received three preview performances at the Arlington Drafthouse Theater in July 2025.
+An abbreviated festival version was staged at New York City’s American Theatre of Actors during the Back Door to Broadway Festival on April 19, 2026.
+The show returns to New York for the Midtown International Theatre Festival on July 25 and 26, 2026, following its appearance at the Harrisburg Fringe Festival on July 19, and will play the Philadelphia Fringe Festival on September 27, 2026.

-At its heart, Shangri-La-La asks a simple question: what happens when the magic show ends, the lights come up, and the illusion refuses to disappear?
+Ultimately, Shangri-La-La asks what remains when the music stops, the lights come up, and an illusion has become too powerful to disappear.